What is a complete sentence?

 Sentences serve as a framework for people to clearly express their ideas in writing.
 There are several characteristics that must be met in order for a written thought to be considered a complete sentence.
 A complete sentence must: begin with a capital letter, end with a punctuation mark (period, question mark, or exclamation point), and contain at least one main clause.
 A main clause includes an independent subject and verb to express a complete thought.

-As any English grammar teacher will tell you, a complete sentence has at least one subject-verb pair.
+As any English grammar teacher will tell you, a complete sentence has at least one main clause, or subject-verb pair.
 They’re a pair because they match.
 They match because, well, they work smoothly as a team.
 One half of the pair (the verb) expresses action or being, and the other half (the subject) is whatever or whoever does the action or exists in the state of being.
 Here are subject-verb pairs that match:

 Ms. Drydock has repaired.

 When you’re texting or IMing (instant messaging), space is tight.
 Every character counts, including spaces.
 Therefore, many people opt for “sentences” that contain only verbs, when the meaning is clear.
 Check out this text: Went home.
 Fed cow.
 Cleaned barn.